microsoft/vscode/extensions/pearai-extension/app/vscode/asset/README.md

   You can include the programming language ("in Rust") or other relevant contexts for basic questions.
   You can select a meaningful code snippet for code explanations and error diagnosis.
 - **Do not trust answers blindly**.
-  It's a big step for a rubber duck to be able to respond to your questions.
-  It might respond with inaccurate answers, especially when talking about less well-known topics or when the conversation gets too detailed.
 - **Use different chat threads for different topics**.
   Shorter threads with specific topics will help PearAI respond more accurately.